-This course focuses on the various aspects of electronic health records including standards, setup, administration, patient charts, office visits, clinical tools, templates, and pop-up text.
-Other topics covered include tests, procedures, and diagnosis codes, productivity center and utilities.
-Students will gain invaluable real-world experience through the use of the SpringCharts EHR software program.
-Taken as a whole, this course is designed to provide each student with the necessary tools needed to be successful in the rapidly growing field of electronic health records.
+This course focuses on the various aspects of electronic health records and practice management systems including standards, setup, administration, patient charts, office visits, clinical tools, templates, and administrative financial functions.
+Other topics covered include tests, procedures, and diagnosis codes, and administrative utilities.
+Students will gain invaluable real-world experience through the use of EHR/PM software.
+Taken as a whole, this course is designed to provide each student with the necessary tools needed to be successful in the rapidly growing field of electronic health records and practice management.

-NUR100 Pharmacology
+NUR100 PHARMACOLOGY

 This course introduces the concepts of pharmacology in using medications to promote, maintain, and restore health.
 Drug classifications are emphasized within the context of the nursing process.
-The student learns about common medication actions, interactions, adverse effects, and nursing interventions.
+The student learns common medication actions, interactions, adverse effects, and nursing interventions.
 Emphasis is placed on professional nursing responsibilities for meeting client needs and maintaining a safe and effective environment that includes legal, ethical, and educational implications.
 Factors influencing the administration, use, and effectiveness of medications, such as nutritional status, culture, growth and development and psychosocial health are explored.